danidiaz/process-streaming/README.md

 - Concurrent, buffered, streaming access to stdin, stdout and stderr.

-- Easy integration with parsers from the pipes-parse package and folds from the pipes package.
+- Easy integration with parsers pipes-parse package and folds from Pipes.Prelude/pipes-group.

 - Avoid launching exceptions: use Either or similar solution to signal error conditions.